MediHassanein/Data-cleaning/README.md

 # Data-cleaning
-#A SQL project for data cleaning purposes
+#An SQL project for data cleaning purposes

 -- Data cleaning small project: we have data about housing in usa city, we're gonna focus on make it readable